 Who we are

 The ASML Foundation is an independent charity registered in the Netherlands.
-Our aim is to increase the self-sufficiency of disadvantaged youngsters (4-18 years old) through educational initiatives that develop their talents and unlock their potential.
+Our aim is to increase the self-sufficiency of underserved youngsters (4-18 years old) through educational initiatives that develop their talents and unlock their potential.
 The aim of projects should be to increase the future self-sufficiency of these youngsters.

 Given our strong links to computer chip equipment maker ASML, the world's leading maker of lithography equipment, we mainly support projects in the regions where ASML operates ‒ Asia, Europe and the US.
 These include the Netherlands, Belgium, the United Kingdom, France, Germany, Ireland, Italy, China, Taiwan, Japan, Korea, Malaysia, Singapore, Israel and the US states where ASML operates.

 We believe these projects will have a positive impact, not only on the futures of the participants but also on the communities that they live in.